pierre-roth/rstar-arc/weekly_progress_report.md

   - Curate a set of "very easy" tasks to effectively generate training data for the policy SLM
   - Think about how to use reasoning models in the current system
   - Think about better step definitions that allow for more comprehensive intermediate code execution
     - Also try to do more sophisticated code analysis and intermediate code execution (this should come at virtually no runtime cost)
   - **Major code refactoring for maintainability** (I will probably try to take some more inspiration from the rStar-Math implementation)
+    - use "logging" instead of "print" statements
+    - use "cProfile" to profile the code and find bottlenecks
+    - update vllm to the latest version and fix bugs that arise from this
+    - batch requests to the LLMs to reduce overhead
   - *Do research on fine-tuning LLMs*
   - *Write code for LLM fine-tuning*
   - *Potentially look into using a bigger model for the initial fine-tuning data generation*